redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|networking-ocp-reserved-ports-usage
 Description|Check that containers do not listen on ports that are reserved by OpenShift Result Type|normative
-Suggested Remediation|Ensure that CNF apps do not listen on ports that are reserved by OpenShift Best Practice Reference|https://to-be-done Section 3.5.9 Exception Process|There is no documented exception process for this.
+Suggested Remediation|Ensure that CNF apps do not listen on ports that are reserved by OpenShift.
+The following ports are reserved by OpenShift and must NOT be used by any application: 22623, 22624.
+Best Practice Reference|https://to-be-done Section 3.5.9
+Exception Process|There is no documented exception process for this.
 Tags|common,networking